 Most of the products are either from the USA or the UK.

 How much power does it produce?

-This is an important question.
-Some models like Jensen steam engines will provide enough power to run sawmill models among other instruments.
+Some models like Jensen will provide enough power to run sawmill models, among other instruments.
 Some will require smaller things to drive and will not work on larger pieces.
 Others will just produce steam and nothing more.
-It depends on where you want to deploy the mechanical work which forms an important consideration to the type of model that you want.

 Does the kit come with fuel cubes?